 In addition, since liquor is prohibited in most of the province, there are almost no liquor establishments in which VLTs could be operated, which further limits the gambling offer for people in Nunavut.

-There are Texas Hold’em poker tournaments being played from time to time as well as Nunavut Hold’em poker tournaments and for these there is an application form to be filled out and terms and conditions to be met.
+There are Texas Hold’em poker tournaments being played from time to time as well as Nunavut Texas Hold’em poker tournaments and for these, there is an application form to be filled out and terms and conditions to be met.
 The application form and the terms and conditions are issued by the local government and the Consumer Affairs service.

 In addition, to poker tournaments there is also charitable lottery gambling in the province and licenses for these events can also be obtained through Nunavut’s Consumer Affairs service.

-Since Nunavut is one of the most remote and scarcely populated regions in the world, betting and gambling are not the local government’s priorities there.
+Since Nunavut is one of the most remote and scarcely populated regions in the world, betting and gambling is not the local government’s priorities there.
 There are very few betting and gambling venues and almost no establishments with Video Lottery Terminals.

 However, even with this limited offer for gambling, people in Nunavut have found ways to keep themselves entertained by visiting online sportsbooks.
 The higher odds, bigger payouts and the much bigger betting offer are an additional motive for the mostly home-dwelling residents of this northernmost Canadian province to visit online betting providers.